DanielFLopez1620/smart_mini_car_robot_ros/elegoo_car_v3_bringup/README.md

-# Elegoo Car V3 Gazebo
+# Elegoo Car V3 Bring Up

 ## Overview

-Package related to the simulation with Gazebo for the description defined in the [elegoo_car_v3_description](/elegoo_car_v3_description/) package, where you can explore simulated worlds with the car.
+Package related to the configuration and bring up for the [ELEGOO] Smart Robot Car V3 with ROS and ROSserial for Arduino.

-**Keywords:** smart robot, gazebo, simulation, ROS.
+**Keywords:** smart robot, rosserial, Arduino, ROS.

 ### License